Fixpoint Node Selection Query Languages for Trees: The Query Language

 The meaning of a query $q$ of the form $X:\F$ is based on the fact that, when evaluated over a tree $T$, $\F$ assigns to each variable defined in it a set of nodes of $T$, and that $q$ returns as result the set assigned to $X$.
 We intuitively explain the mechanism behind the assignment of $\F$ to its variables.
 We choose partial order $\preceq$ on the fixpoint blocks in $\F$ respecting the conditions above, and we operate one block of equations at a time according to $\preceq$.
 For each fixpoint block, we compute the solution of the corresponding equations, obviously taking into account the type of fixpoint, and using the assignments for the variables already computed for previous blocks.
 We come back to the formal semantics below, and first give some examples of \muXPath queries.

 The following query computes the nodes reaching a $\ared$ node on all $\achild$-paths (possibly of length 0), exploiting the encoding of transitive closure by means of a least fixpoint:

-As another example, to obtain the nodes all of whose descendants (including the node itself) are not simultaneously $\ared$ and $\ablue$, we can write the query:
+As another example, to obtain the nodes such that all their descendants (including the node itself) are not simultaneously $\ared$ and $\ablue$, we can write the query:

-Notice that such nodes are those that do not have descendant that are simultaneously $\ared$ and $\ablue$.
+Notice that such nodes are those that do not have descendants that are simultaneously $\ared$ and $\ablue$.
 The latter set of nodes is characterized by a least fixpoint, and therefore query $q$ can also be considered as the negation of such least fixpoint.

 We now illustrate an example where both a least and a greatest fixpoint block are used in the same query.
-Indeed, to compute $\ared$ nodes all of whose $\ared$ descendants have only $\ablue$ children and all of whose $\ablue$ descendants have at least a $\ared$ child, we can use the following query:
+Indeed, to compute $\ared$ nodes such that all their $\ared$ descendants have only $\ablue$ children (if any) and such that all their $\ablue$ descendants have at least a $\ared$ child, we can use the following query:

 Notice that in the above query, the only partial order coherent with the conditions of \muXPath given above is the one where the greatest fixpoint block precedes the least fixpoint block.

 Notice also that in the above query we could have used the greatest fixpoint in the second block instead of the least fixpoint.
 Indeed, it is easy to see that, whenever a set of equations in non-recursive, least and greatest fixpoints have the same meaning, since they both characterize the obvious single solution of the systems of equations.